-The beginner’s guide to yoga at home
+How to learn yoga at home

 ‘Yoga can balance both our bodies and our lives,’ adds London yoga expert Mollie McClelland Morris.
-Studies suggest it can improve bone density, help with back pain, heart disease and high blood pressure, ease symptoms of stress and depression and even enhance memory.
+Studies suggest it can improve bone density, help with back pain, heart disease and high blood pressure, ease symptoms of stress and depression, and even enhance memory.

 Do it your way

 Thanks to the likes of YouTube, Instagram Live and Zoom, it’s perfectly possible to begin your yoga journey in your bedroom or living room.
-‘Online classes are great for beginners who want to try yoga at home,’ says Mollie.
+‘Online classes are great for beginners who want to try yoga at home,’ says Mollie

-‘Don’t feel you need to do an hour of yoga in a studio with mood music and candles.
-Yoga isn’t that.
-It’s about connecting to your breath and your being, five minutes is worthwhile whenever you can grab a moment – before you start work, at lunch, whenever.
+‘Don’t assume you need to do an hour of yoga in a studio with mood music and candles,’ Naomi adds.
+‘Yoga isn’t that.
+It’s about connecting to your breath and your being so even five minutes is worthwhile whenever you can grab a moment – before you start work, at lunch, whenever.
 I’m a big believer in little and often.’

-‘One of my first teachers said doing 10 minutes of yoga every day is more valuable than an hour once a week,’ Mollie agrees.
-‘Try to do something every day, even if it’s just taking three quiet minutes to breathe.’
+Mollie agrees: ‘One of my first teachers said doing 10 minutes of yoga every day is more valuable than an hour once a week.
+Try to do something every day, even if it’s just taking three quiet minutes to breathe.’

 Choose your style

 Looking for a gentle class to ease you into the practice?
-Iyengar yoga focuses on getting the basics right, using props like straps, blocks and bolsters to correct your alignment.
+Iyengar yoga focuses on getting the basics right, using props such as straps, blocks and bolsters to correct your alignment.
 Yin yoga is a slower style designed to improve flexibility and cultivate a mindful state of being.
 It targets the connective tissues in the hips, pelvis and lower spine – areas that tend to stiffen up when we run, play sports or spend too much time sitting down.
 Restorative classes are even more relaxing, using props to help you hold restful poses for up to 20 minutes at a time.

-Kids got excess energy to burn?
+Do the kids have excess energy to burn?
 It's never too early to get them started.

 ‘Yoga nourishes our bodies by helping us stay strong and active,’ says Jaime Amor, who leads fun classes for children aged 3+ on Cosmic Kids Yoga.
-'Balanced with awareness and breathing, we learn to steady our minds and stay calm.
-Panic is not a state that we need right now.
-We need strong bodies, calm minds and loving kindness to ourselves and each other.
-Yoga is a great way to achieve this.
+‘Panic is not a state that we need right now.
+We need strong bodies, calm minds and to be kind to ourselves and each other.
+Yoga is a great way to achieve this.’

-'It builds strength, flexibility and balance but it also has mental and emotional benefits.
-We aim to help kids develop awareness of their feelings, so they learn to self-regulate and be resilient.
-We make it as fun and inspiring as possible so it’s something the kids want to do over and over again.
+Jamie believes that yoga not only builds strength, flexibility and balance but has mental and emotional benefits too.
+‘We aim to help kids develop awareness of their feelings, so they learn to self-regulate and be resilient,’ she says.
+‘We make it as fun and inspiring as possible so it’s something the kids want to do over and over again.

-'We make yoga and mindfulness fun for kids by making it story-based.
-I lead kids on 'yoga adventures’ – stories told in yoga poses.
-The kids copy the poses I do and become the heroes of the adventure.
+‘I lead kids on "yoga adventures" – stories told in yoga poses.
+The kids copy the poses and become the heroes of the adventure.
 We visit amazing places like space or under the sea, encounter engaging characters and help them solve challenges.
-At the end we lie down to relax, breathe and reflect on what we learnt today.
+At the end of the session, we lie down to relax, breathe and reflect on what we learnt.
 We finish feeling stronger, clearer and more peaceful.’

 5 of our favourite home yoga classes

-Naomi’s East London studio is now running a full timetable of livestreamed yoga classes on Zoom.
-‘You can feel the connection of bending and breathing with others, even if they’re in Brazil!' she explains.
+Naomi’s east London studio is now running a full timetable of live-streamed yoga classes on Zoom.
+‘You can feel the connection of bending and breathing with others, even if they’re in Brazil,’ she explains.

 We recommend you consult your doctor before beginning a new exercise programme.